Credit One Bank® Platinum Visa® for Rebuilding Credit review

 Rates and fees

-Although it doesn’t require a big security deposit, the Platinum Visa for Rebuilding Credit is far from a low-cost card.
+Although it doesn’t require a big security deposit, the Credit One Bank® Platinum Visa® for Rebuilding Credit is far from a low-cost card.

-The biggest potential cost to consider is the annual fee: Depending on your creditworthiness, you could wind up with either no annual fee or an annual fee of up to $75 for the first year, then $99 per year thereafter.
+The biggest potential cost to consider is the annual fee: $75 for the first year, then $99 per year thereafter.

 Since the rewards rate is relatively low, these fees could make it hard to pocket any cash back since you’ll need to spend at least $825 per month (or $9,900 per year) just to offset the $99 annual fee.